zaher2016/website/_pages/help/index.md

 # Help

-The ODK community produces two suites of software, ODK 1 and ODK 2.
+The ODK community produces two suites of software: ODK 1 and ODK 2.

 The ODK 1 suite contains our most well-known and widely deployed tools, so we recommend you start there!
 If you find that the ODK 1 suite does not meet your needs, then try the ODK 2 suite.
 See [Software](/software) for more.